Impact of relativistic corrections to high-pT prompt-psi(2S) production at hadron colliders

-{\it Impact study of $\mathcal{O}(v^2)$ relativistic corrections --- }Before comparing data and $v^2$-improved computations, we find it important to explain why the large-$z$ region is the most relevant.
+{\it Impact study of $\mathcal{O}(v^2)$ relativistic corrections --- }Before comparing data and {$v^2$-improved computations}, we find it important to explain why the large-$z$ region is the most relevant.
 We use Mellin moments to illustrate this point.
 Let us first examine the $P_T$ scaling.
 At {LO}, SDCs scale asymptotically like $d\hat{\sigma_k}\propto P_{T_k}^{-4}$, where $P_{T_k}= P_T/z$ is {the transverse momentum} of the fragmenting parton $k$.
 The spectrum {becomes} steeper, {$(z/P_T)^N$} with $N>4$, because of the running of $\alpha_s$ and the convolution with the PDFs.
-The hadronic cross section is then sensitive to the $N$-th Mellin moment of the FFs: $d\sigma/dP_T\propto \tilde D(N, \mu=P_T) = \int_0^1 dz \,z^{N-1} D(z, \mu=P_T)$, with $N\simeq 6$ {at LHC energies}. $z$ values close to one are thus the most important, which is coherent with the idea that a high-$P_T$ hadron is usually produced by a parton which has transferred nearly all of its momentum to it.
-At LL, decoupled evolution (i.e. neglecting off-diagonal splitting functions) in Mellin space is multiplicative via the factor $\left[\alpha_s(\mu_F)/\alpha_s(\mu_0)\right]^{\gamma(N)/\beta_0}$, where, for large $N$, the anomalous dimension $\gamma$ scales as $\gamma(N)\sim -\ln N$.
+The hadronic cross section is then sensitive to the $N$-th Mellin moment of the FFs: $d\sigma/dP_T\propto \tilde D(N, \mu=P_T) = \int_0^1 dz \,z^{N-1} D(z, \mu=P_T)$, with $N\simeq 5$ at the LHC and a little higher at the Tevatron. $z$ values close to one are thus the most important, which is coherent with the idea that a high-$P_T$ hadron is usually produced by a parton which has transferred nearly all of its momentum to it.
+At LL, decoupled evolution (i.e. neglecting off-diagonal splitting functions) in Mellin space is multiplicative via the factor {$\left[\alpha_s(\mu_F)/\alpha_s(\mu_0)\right]^{-\gamma(N)/\beta_0}$}, where $\gamma(N)\sim -\ln N$ for large $N$.
 So a large-$N$ analysis of the $\mathcal{O}(v^2)$ corrections at $\mu_0$ is in principle sufficient to assess their importance at higher scales.
+In view of the slower evolution of charm, its importance grows with $P_T$.